The Risk Continuum, Part 2

 In the previous post I wrote that awareness of where you are on the risk continuum, with one end being extreme risk taking (letting losers run, chasing, impulse trades, oversized positions, etc) and the opposite end of extreme risk aversion (too anxious to enter, exiting too early, etc) is a very helpful tool for improving trading results.

-it is also common to move around on the continuum.
+Although most traders have a default position on the risk continuum where they tend to spend more time, it is also common to move around on the continuum.
 Why is there a default position and why do me move around it at times?

 The default position is largely a function of one’s background.
 And when I say ‘background’, I mean everything from early childhood experiences, how one was raised, the culture you grew up in, physical health (especially sleep and hormone levels), previous career experiences, past and current financial situations, relationships and social expectations (family and others); just to name a few.